Forsyth Fire: Damage

 The Forsyth Fire destroyed eighteen structures total: fourteen residences and four outbuildings in Pine Valley, Utah.
 About 400 other structures were threatened.
 On June 21, Rocky Mountain Energy enacted a Public Safety Power Shutoff in Southern and Central Utah.
 As of 15 July 2025, the fire has caused an estimated $35.7 million (2025 USD) in damage.

 One firefighter was injured while combating the fire on July 16.
-He fell of a hill and was airlifted to St. George Regional Hospital.
+He fell off a hill and was airlifted to St. George Regional Hospital.
 He is expected to make a "full recovery".

 Closures and evacuations

 Mandatory evacuation orders were issued for Pine Valley, Grass Valley, and Gray's Ranch.
 Evacuation warnings were issued for Pinto.
 Between 400 and 500 residents were evacuated.

 Pine Valley Recreation Area will be closed for the rest of 2025 due to damage from the Forsyth Fire.
 Reservations were cancelled and refunded.
 Several forest roads were closed by the United States Forest Service.